StreamCo/android-coding-challenge/readme.md

 2. Create a file `diary.md` where you can journal each task.
 3. Choose at least 2 of the tasks that you'd like to complete.
 Feel free to do them all.

+> Reminder: Keep track of thoughts, approaches, decisions made etc in `diary.md`.
+We look at your communication skills as much as your code.

 ### Task 1 - Legacy support